 What is a ‘slug sandwich’ in writing feedback?
 You:

-- Praise (or rather, sincerely and without hyperbole, acknowledge) the writing’s most effective aspects – what gave you the most pleasure or appeared the most effective.
+- Give kudos to or acknowledge the writing’s most effective aspects – what gave you the most pleasure or appeared the most effective.

 - Next, you move on to areas that (in your opinion) require further work, preferably with specific, actionable examples.